khpolash/PatientInformationPortal/README.md

     Update the database connection string in the `appsettings.json` file with your MySQL database connection details.

 4. **Create Database**:
-    After Update the database connection string in the `appsettings.json` file run command ```update-database.
+    After Update the database connection string in the `appsettings.json` file, open package manager console and run command ```update-database```.

 5. **Build and Run the Application**:
     - Build the solution by selecting "Build > Build Solution" from the menu.